 With Ramadan now here, many of us are preparing to give our annual Zakat.
-Calculating your Zakat and getting your head around the basics can be sometimes difficult and for that reason, we have created this short guide.
+Calculating your Zakat and getting your head around the basics can be sometimes difficult and for that reason, we have created this short guide, as well as developing this handy Zakat calculator.
 We've broken down some of the most common questions and cleared up the main misconceptions about Zakat.

 What is Zakat and why is it important to me?